Palermo is the capital of Sicily, which is the largest island in the Mediterranean. It is rich in history, culture, and delicious cuisine.

 People usually arrive in Palermo by plane.
 This is the easiest and quickest way if you come from abroad or elsewhere in Italy.
 The airport is small but efficient.

 Palermo airport's name comes from anti-mafia judges Giovanni Falcone and Paolo Borselino.
 Along the route to the city is a monument for these two judges.
-That is the spot where a gigantic bomb killed Falcone, his wife, and his entourage.
+That is the spot where a gigantic bomb killed Falcone, his wife, and his entourage in 1992.

-One option is to hire a car from a well-known company inside the airport.
+Another option is to hire a car from some of the well-known companies inside the airport.
 Many car rental companies also allow you to return the car to a branch in another city.

 Or, if you don't want to drive yourself, you can hire a car and driver from Palermo.
 You can ask for driver recommendations on Sicily forums on Facebook or elsewhere.
 That way, you avoid getting ripped off and/or other inconveniences.